ROYAL LIFE DETOX

 Cognitive Distortion 101

-To start off, what is disordered thinking, exactly.
-Disordered thinking is the result of cognitive distortions which are a pattern of irrational or exaggerated thoughts that make up your mental state.
+To start off, what is disordered thinking, exactly?
+Disordered thinking is the result of cognitive distortions, which are a pattern of irrational or exaggerated thoughts that make up your mental state.
 Cognitive distortions are the inner thoughts that cause you to falsely perceive reality.
 For instance, your general mindset is negative in language and perpetrates a pessimistic outlook on life.
 In this case, something goes wrong in your life, and your reaction looks like “Of course something went wrong.
 Everything goes wrong” or “I deserve for things to go poorly because I’m not worthy of happiness or success”.
-Regardless of whether you believe life is awful or you are awful, your cynical viewpoint is detrimental to your mental health and resistive toward positive change.
+Regardless of whether you believe life is awful or you are awful, your cynical viewpoint is detrimental to your mental health and resistant toward positive change.

-This is because negative thinking inspires negative emotions which in turn produce more negative thoughts.
+This is because negative thinking inspires negative emotions, which in turn produce more negative thoughts.
 The frame of mind in which you interpret your circumstances (environment, life events, interactions) shapes how and when you find meaning.
 For instance, you think things will always go badly, so you acknowledge when things go wrong and overlook moments when things go right.

 It is widely agreed that people who suffer from cognitive distortions are more susceptible to depression, and severe, extended, repeated depressive episodes at that.
 Not only is depression a toll on general mental health, but it is also a large contributing factor to drug and alcohol addiction.